sleekweasel/CgiAdbRemote/README.md

 Usage: ./CgiAdbRemote [-port=8181] [-foreground] [-banner="SOME MESSAGE"]

+  -port=      : port upon which the server should run.
+  -banner=    : Message to display in big red at the top of the screen.
+  -foreground : do not run in the background; mainly for development.

-Run on the machine with the phones plugged in by USB, then browse on some other machine to http://the.phone.host:8080/ (or other port) for a list of devices connected via ADB.
+Run this on the machine with the phones attached, then browse on some other machine to http://the.phone.host:8080/ (or other nominated port) for a list of devices visible via ADB.

-Each active device provides a link to a display of its screen which supports mouse clicks and mouse drags, hard buttons representing POWER, HOME, BACK, and MENU, a text entry box for sending key events to the device, and the ability to rotate the display by 90 degrees.
-The screen updates automatically about half a second after the last operation unless some other operation resets the timer.
+Each active device displays as a link to a console, which displays a screen shot that supports mouse clicks and mouse drags, together with hard buttons representing POWER, HOME, BACK, and MENU, a text entry box for sending key events to the device, and the ability to rotate the screen by 90 degrees.
+The screen updates automatically every seven seconds, or one second after the last operation unless a new operation resets the timer.
 (This is to allow typing and sequential drag/click operations to be performed rapidly without the screen update getting in the way.)

 Adb must be available to this script; the user running it must have permissions to invoke adb on the phones.

+This script requires Perl and the module HTTP::Server::Simple::CGI

 ISSUES: